php-riak/php_riak/README.md

 See http://docs.basho.com/riak/1.3.1/tutorials/choosing-a-backend/Bitcask/ for betails on how to enable automatic key expire.

 ### PHP Code
-Examples of usage can be found in the .phpt files in the test folder.
+Examples of usage can be found in the .phpt files in the test folder...